Settling the Robust Learnability of Mixtures of Gaussians: Introduction

 Here we have used the notation that $\mu_i(X)$ denotes the inner product of $\mu_i$ with the $d$-dimensional vector $X$ and that $\Sigma_i(X)$ denotes the quadratic form of $X$ on $\Sigma_i$.
 Second let

 As is familiar from elementary combinatorics we can tease out important properties of the generating function by applying carefully chosen operators that involve differentiation.
 This requires a lot more bookkeeping than usual because there are unknown parameters of the mixture, indeterminates and formal variables.
-But it turns out that there are simple operators we can apply which can isolate components, even if they start out with low degree polynomials multiplying them.
-These are really just rearrangements of the polynomials that show up in the infinite sum representation of the generating function but are a particularly convenient way to derive useful expressions that would otherwise be extremely complex to write down.
+But it turns out that there are simple differential operators we can apply which can isolate components.
+To gain some intuition, consider the operator